Motor Soldering Guide

 4. Prepare the Soldering Iron

-Turn on the fume extractor/fan and your solder iron
+- Turn on the fume extractor/fan and your soldering iron.

 5. Solder the Wire to the Connector

-Press the iron at the point where the wire and connector meet.
+- Press the iron where the wire and connector meet.

 6. Check and Secure the Solder Joint

-Lift the soldering iron and allow the solder to cool.
+- Lift the iron and let the solder cool.

-If the result is unsatisfactory, repeat steps 5-6 to reshape or add more solder.
+- If needed, reheat to adjust or add more solder.

 7. Apply Heat Shrink Tubing

-Slide a heat shrink tube of proper diameter and length onto the connector.
+- Slide a properly sized heat shrink tube over the connector.

-heatshrink Use a heat gun to shrink the tubing until it fully adheres to the joint.
+- Use a heat gun to shrink the tubing snugly.

 8. Repeat for Remaining Connectors